Chapter 7. Technology Previews

 Additionally, the following rules and limitations apply to using OverlayFS:

-- The OverlayFS kernel ABI and userspace behavior are not considered stable, and might see changes in future updates.
+- The OverlayFS kernel ABI and user-space behavior are not considered stable, and might change in future updates.

 OverlayFS provides a restricted set of the POSIX standards.
 Test your application thoroughly before deploying it with OverlayFS.
 The following cases are not POSIX-compliant:

 Lower files opened with